 Annex I: Special procedures for exceptional situations restricting travel

-3GPP working procedures are designed around the concept of periodic physical meetings.
+3GPP working procedures are designed around the concept of periodic face to face meetings.
 This is not always possible.
-This annex implements modifications to the working procedures intended to allow 3GPP to function in the absence of physical meetings.
+This annex implements modifications to the working procedures intended to allow 3GPP to function in the absence of face to face meetings.
 The PCG has the responsibility of activating and deactivating this annex.

-The rules for accrual of voting rights (Article 35) are not changed (i.e., remain based on face-to-face representation at ordinary meetings).

 The following changes in the working procedures are in effect when this annex is activated:

 Article 26: TSG and WG voting during a meeting